Shark 24: Design

 The shark is a light displacement cruising and racing sailboat.
 It has a 7/8 fractional sloop rig, a small cabin and a self-bailing cockpit.
 The iron fin keel, combined with a transom hung spade rudder, and a flat run aft allows the hull to ride up on its bow wave and plane under the right conditions, giving the Shark more speed than a displacement hull of the same waterline length.
 It had a displacement-length ratio of 123, extraordinarily low for its time.

 The Shark has a V-berth, two quarter berths, and a small galley with sink, stove and icebox.
 It has sitting headroom under the small deckhouse.

-Events

 World Championship

 A World Championship Regatta for the Shark 24 class has been continuously contested for over 50 years.
 The regatta follows a three-year rotation where for two consecutive years the regatta is hosted by the Canadian Shark Class Association in Canada, and the third year it is held in Europe in Austria, Germany, or Switzerland.